 A significant focus of the NEA Nuclear Law Committee (NLC) is to encourage provisions for equitable compensation of damage in the event of a nuclear incident.
 In particular, the Committee is mandated to deal with issues relating to civil liability for damage caused by a nuclear incident and financial security mechanisms designed to ensure that funds will be available to compensate such damage.
 It addresses these issues in the context of member countries’ nuclear legislation as well as the nuclear liability international instruments.
 The NLC will also strive to eliminate or minimise any legal impediments to the safe use of nuclear energy.

-The NLC established in 2016 the Working Party on Nuclear Liability and Transport, and the Working Party on Deep Geological Repositories and Nuclear Liability.
+In this area, the NLC has established the Working Party on Nuclear Liability and Transport (WPNLT) and the Working Party on Nuclear Liability and Radioactive Waste Disposal Facilities (WPLDF) (formerly the Working Party on Deep Geological Repositories and Nuclear Liability (WPDGR)).

 The Brussels Supplementary Convention establishes a scheme to provide compensation supplementary to that required by the Paris Convention.
 The BSC is open only to contracting parties to the Paris Convention.